IronDingo/nvimcraft/README.md

 │  ├── 📊 database.sql      Built-in SQL client      │
 │  └── 🚀 .gitignore        Git integration          │
 │                                                     │
-│  Press <Space> to see the magic happen...           │ └─────────────────────────────────────────────────────┘
+│  Press <Leader> to see the magic happen...           │ └─────────────────────────────────────────────────────┘
 ```